the practical kitchen

 chopped scallions on a blue cutting board next to a chef's knife.

-Pulse the chopped scallions a few times so the blades of the food processor whack them around, breaking down the cell walls and getting the scallions to start releasing their juices.
+Pulse the chopped scallions in a food processor a few times so the blades of the food processor whack them around, breaking down the cell walls and getting the scallions to start releasing their juices.

 chopped scallions in the bowl of a food processor.